Idukki district: Post Independence (1947–present)

+Besides the five acres given on an eternal lease arrangement, each volunteering family was also granted Rs 2000 as interest-free loan to begin cultivation.
+At that point, the Tamil population constituted 72 per cent and 44 per cent of Devikulam and Peermade respectively who were predominantly immigrants from neighboring Madras state.

+The central government had appointed Fazal Ali Commission (December 1953) for the states reorganisation based on language.
+It submitted its report on 10 August 1955.
+Based on this report, Devikulam – Peermade and Neyyattinkara Taluks were merged with the newly formed Kerala state.
+On 1 November 1956 – four Taluks Thovalai, Agastheeswaram, Kalkulam, Vilavancode were recognised to form the New Kanyakumari District and merged with Tamil Nadu State.
+Half of Sengottai Taluk was merged with Tirunelveli District.
+The main demand of TTNC was to merger the Tamil regions with Tamil Nadu and major part of its demand was realised.
+So TTNC was dissolved thereafter.

 Following the formation of the new Indian state of Kerala according to the States Reorganisation Act, 1956, many jurisdictional changes were done in the state.
 Two new Taluks, namely Kanjirappally (from Changanassery and Thiruvalla) and Udumbanchola (from Devikulam and Peerumede) were carved out on 1 October 1956 in the Kottayam district.
 After a month, a new Taluk called Kuttanad was carved out from Changanassery and Ambalappuzha.
 The Kuttanad Taluk was transferred into the newly formed Alappuzha district on 17 August 1957.
 The Taluks of Thodupuzha and Muvattupuzha were transferred into the newly formed Ernakulam district on 1 April 1958.

 The land and the plantations in the Kannan Devan Hills in the High range region were resumed by the Government of Kerala through the Kannan Devan Hills (Resumption Of Lands) Act, 1971.
 On 26 January 1972, the district of Idukki was formed by the separation of the three High Range Taluks, namely Devikulam, Udumbanchola, and Peerumede, from Kottayam district.
 The High Range region was merged with the Thodupuzha taluk of Ernakulam district to form the district of Idukki.
 It was the largest district of Kerala by area at that time.
 In 1998, Kuttampuzha village was transferred into the Ernakulam district, making Idukki the second largest district in Kerala, only after to Palakkad.

 The High Range region is still sparsely populated and various cash crops and spices are extensively cultivated there.
 Now various hydroelectric power projects in the district of Idukki contributes around 66% of the total power needs of Kerala.
 The Mullaperiyar Dam still remains as the source of the interstate dispute between Kerala and Tamil Nadu.
 In September 2023, Idukki regained its status as the largest district in the state after the addition of 12718.5095 hectares of land which was a part of Kutampuzha village in Ernakulam district to Idamalakudi village in Idukki.